BBB Tip: Back-to-School internet safety tips

 app and game.
 Less is more when it comes to sharing information.

+Use parental controls if necessary.
 Although the best way to keep a child’s online

 privacy safe is to teach them to manage it themselves, enabling parental controls is an